ivan-kleshnin/reactive-states/README.md

   ...
 ```

 So far so good.
-When you start to describe how to create user declaratively you meet a problem.
+When you start to describe how to register new user declaratively you meet a problem.

 ```js
 let actions = {